captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 ### Fun with Masonry

-On that note, there's one feature I'm personally very excited about, which is at an early point in its development: grid-lanes, aka CSS Masonry.
+So now let's switch gears and talk about a feature I'm personally very excited about, which is at an early point in its development, which is perfect for collecting feedback:

+grid-lanes, aka CSS Masonry.

-Let's take grid-lanes to the wind tunnel for a bit, shall we?
+So, to start, let's take grid-lanes to the wind tunnel for a bit, shall we?
+I'm sure you've all seen the pinterest-style masonry layout.
+What I'll show now is going to look nothing like that, but it's still masonry:

 - file:///C:/Users/pabrosse/dev/patrickbrosset.com/content/slides/CSSDay-2026/gravity-balls.html
   Filling masonry in reverse, assigning specific lanes to each ball, and combining with view transitions.